 Any active master’s, specialist’s or doctoral student who is currently enrolled in

 During the preliminary competitions on November 4th and 5th from 2-5 p.m., students will compete in one of the following four categories:

 - Social and Educational Sciences and Business

 - Life, Health and Environmental Sciences

-Four master’s/specialist’s and four doctoral students will be selected from each category.
+A first and second place winner will be selected from each category.
+Those eight finalists

-Those eight finalists will compete in the finals competition on November 8, from 2-4 p.m.
-A Grand Champion, Runner-Up and People’s Choice winner will be selected.
-(The Graduate
+will compete in the finals competition on November 6, from 2-4 p.m.
+A Grand Champion and Runner-Up winner will be selected.
+(The Graduate School reserves

 The Grand Champion will compete in the Conference of Southern Graduate Schools (CSGS)